Stellin-15/Stellin-15/README.md

 ### About

 > Code is how I think.
-I get obsessed with problems — agent architectures, retrieval systems, adversarial attacks — and I don't stop until it works, not just in a notebook, but in production.
+I get obsessed with problems like agent architectures, retrieval systems, adversarial attacks, and I don't stop until it works, not just in a notebook, but in production.
 I'm the kind of person who reads papers at midnight and ships things by morning.
 I care less about hype and more about systems that actually do something real.

 ---